nothans/TWANG/README.md

 An Arduino-based, 1D, LED loving, dungeon crawler. inspired by Line Wobbler by Robin B

-This fork is focused on the porting to the smaller ATmega328p, means this version is running on a Arduino NANO!
+This fork is focused on the porting to the smaller ATmega328p, means this version is running on a Arduino NANO with up to 288 LEDs!

 ## Required libraries:
 * [FastLED](http://fastled.io/)